 Eight volunteer Alumni Governors elected by U of T's College of Electors represent U of T alumni interests on Governing Council, the senior body that oversees the academic, business, and student affairs of the University.
 Meet our current volunteers and explore how you could help.

 Collectively and individually, governors are stewards of the University who:

 - Support and advance U of T's mission

 - Provide relevant input into U of T's vision

 - Advise on, oversee, and approve a range of University matters, within the framework of delegated authority

-Two alumni members of Governing Council will be elected by the College of Electors on February 23, 2021.
+Three alumni members of Governing Council will be elected by the College of Electors on February 23, 2023.

 Are you an alumni member committed to the mission of Canada’s leading institution of learning, discovery, and knowledge creation?
 Are you looking for a way to make a significant volunteer contribution to the University of Toronto?

-If so, consider applying for one of two (2) alumni governor seats on the Governing Council, the senior body that oversees the University’s academic, business, and student affairs.
+If so, consider applying for one of three (3) alumni governor seats on the Governing Council, the senior body that oversees the University’s academic, business, and student affairs.

 The College of Electors is seeking candidates who: